-- 1.1 The Central Bank of Trinidad and Tobago ("the Central Bank") regulates all pension plans in Trinidad and Tobago established in accordance with the Insurance Act, Chap 84:01 ("the Insurance Act").\(^1\) No pension fund plan may be operated unless it is registered with the Central Bank and established under trust in accordance with the Insurance Act\(^2\).
-Pension Plans registered with the Central Bank may also be approved under the Income Tax Act. - 1.2 The governance of a pension plan refers to the manner in which it is managed, in accordance with its Trust Deed and Rules and relevant laws, in order to fulfill its objective of providing benefits to its membership.
-The governance of a pension plan should be guided by best corporate practices so as to ensure that the plan is professionally managed by competent personnel who are aware of their roles, responsibilities and accountabilities, and who conduct their activities in an accurate, consistent, equitable and transparent manner.
+- 1.1 The Central Bank of Trinidad and Tobago ("the Central Bank") regulates all privately administered pension plans in Trinidad and Tobago established in accordance with the Insurance Act, Chap 84:01 ("the Insurance Act").
+No pension fund plan may be operated unless it is registered with the Central Bank and established under trust in accordance with the Insurance Act2.
+Pension Plans registered with the Central Bank may also be approved under the Income Tax Act3. - 1.2 The governance of a pension plan refers to the manner in which it is managed, in accordance with its Trust Deed and Rules and relevant laws, in order to fulfill its objective of providing benefits to its membership.
+The governance of a pension plan should be guided by best corporate practices so as to ensure that the plan is professionally managed by competent personnel who are aware of their roles, responsibilities and accountabilities, and

-&lt;sup>1 The Central Bank supervises and regulates pension plans established under trust in accordance with section 175 of the Insurance Act, Chap 84:01.
-Section 175(1) states that
+1 The Central Bank supervises and regulates pension plans established under trust in accordance with section 175 of the Insurance Act, Chap 84:01.
+Section 175(1) states that:

-&quot;Subject to the provisions of this Part, where a plan establishes a fund under trusts which are subject to the laws of Trinidad and Tobago, in connection with an undertaking or a combination of undertakings carried on wholly or partly in Trinidad and Tobago, and the main purpose of that fund is-
+[&]quot;Subject to the provisions of this Part, where a plan establishes a fund under trusts which are subject to the laws of Trinidad and Tobago, in connection with an undertaking or a combination of undertakings carried on wholly or partly in Trinidad and Tobago, and the main purpose of that fund is-